 The road to becoming an expert in Agile project management may be long and sometimes even difficult, but it's certainly quite exciting.
 In order to begin from somewhere, you should familiarize yourself with the Agile methodology if you haven't done so by now.

 The purpose of Agile is to maximize the value of the product for the end-users.
-The Agile method has been around since the early 1957 but only in 2001 with the emergence of the Agile Manifesto was the Agile method been able to gain the recognition it deserves.
+The Agile method has been around since early 1957 (or even earlier depending on how liberal you are with your Agile history) but only in 2001 with the emergence of the Agile Manifesto was the Agile method been able to gain the recognition it deserves.
 Today, Agile is being adopted more and more by various industries due to its revolutionary advantage in software development.
 The more you familiarize yourself with the Agile method, the easier it will be to master its project management skills.

 Attending an Agile workshop can be quite beneficial in learning Agile practices for project management.
 Simply put, it's a training course to help you familiarize yourself with the Agile methodology and working in an Agile environment.
 There are various workshops you can explore that will help you apply Agile practices, develop the right products, improve your working speed, deliver value to clients and so on.

 For example, you'll be able to learn how to work in the Scrum framework, the most widespread and popular of Agile approaches.
-In addition, you'll familiarize yourself with the use of so-called "Kanban".
+In addition, you'll familiarize yourself with Kanban.
 Kanban is yet another Agile approach that focuses on the transparency of work and real-time communication, as well as collaboration.

 This framework is based on visualization of work displayed on a Kanban board so that every team member to see the state of every piece of work at any given time.
 Through Agile workshops, you'll be able to learn how to be a part of an Agile team, as well as how to manage a project in the Agile software development process.
 Moreover, if you're planning on obtaining a certification in Agile project management, you'll need to spend some hours in Agile training.